Life is a bungy. Jump right in.

 Maybe you’d like support and encouragement as you take on a new creative pursuit, or further develop a passion of yours?
 Taking the first step to living a more creative life takes courage, as it requires letting go of certainty- and I’m here to help you on your journey.

-- I’m nice.
-But I will also challenge and provoke you to action to help you get the results you want- that’s my job!
+- I’ve been described as very approachable and having a gift of putting people at ease… I will also challenge and provoke you to action to help you get the results you want- that’s my job!

 - On a path of continuous improvement myself, I am coached in various aspects of my life regularly.
 This, combined with on-going professional development enables me to be at my most effective when coaching you.

 I’m very interested to hear what’s going on in your life and what brought you to my site.